-Learn about our expanding research collaborations with national partners to understand the stressors Emergency Medical Service (EMS) responders face.
+Learn about our expanding research collaborations with national partners to address the issue of workplace violence (WPV) against EMS responders.

 COVID-19 RAPID Mental Health Assessment (RAPID)

-Learn about our newest program that measures the impact of the COVID-19 pandemic on the mental health of first responders.
+Learn about the COVID-19 RAPID Mental Health assessment, our newest tool that provides monthly data on the mental health of first responders.